Murder of Rocío Wanninkhof

 Three months after Vázquez's conviction, the High Court of Andalusia overturned the sentence and ordered a new trial.
-However, all charges against Vázquez were dropped when DNA found near Wanninkhof's body was matched to Tony Alexander King, a 32-year-old British sex offender with a long criminal history in the United Kingdom, and who was also identified through DNA as the perpetrator of the murder of 17-year-old Sonia Carabantes in Coín in 2003.
+In August 2003, Sonia Carabantes, a 17-year-old girl from Coín disappeared and was found murdered.
+The DNA found at the scene of the Carabantes murder, revealed that she and Wanninkhof were murdered by the same perpetrator.
+All charges against Vázquez were dropped when both DNA were matched to Tony Alexander King, a 32-year-old British sex offender with a long criminal history in the United Kingdom.
 King was convicted of both murders and sentenced to 55 years in prison.

-The whole affair is popularly known in Spain as the Wanninkhof Case (Caso Wanninkhof).
+The affair is popularly known in Spain as the Wanninkhof Case (Caso Wanninkhof) or Wanninkhof-Carabantes Case (Caso Wanninkhof-Carabantes).
 Vázquez's conviction has been named as the biggest miscarriage of justice in the judiciary history of Spain since the 1910 "Crime of Cuenca".

 Background

-Alicia Hornos and Dolores Vázquez
+Rocío Wanninkhof

-Rocío Wanninkhof was born in 1979 to Willem "Guillermo" Wanninkhof, a Dutch citizen, and his Spanish wife Hilaria Alicia Hornos (known as Alicia), a native of Arroyo del Ojanco in rural Jaén province.
+Rocío Wanninkhof Hornos was born on 9 November 1979 to Willem "Guillermo" Wanninkhof, a Dutch citizen, and his Spanish wife Hilaria Alicia Hornos (known as Alicia), a native of Arroyo del Ojanco in rural Jaén province.
 Rocío had a sister and a brother.
-Hornos, who claims that Rocío's father was a domestic abuser, began her relationship with Vázquez in 1982, while she was still married.
+Hornos began her relationship with Vázquez in 1982, while she was still married.
 The following year, Hornos left her husband – who returned to the Netherlands – and moved into Vázquez's residence in Mijas, Màlaga province.
 The two purchased a house together, although Vázquez was named as the sole proprietor in the contract.

 After her divorce in 1983, Hornos kept legal custody of the children and she raised them with Vázquez as the couple's own.
 Rocío and her sister Rosa said that they had two mothers at their school, and signed several times with the surnames "Vázquez Hornos" in place of their legal name, Wanninkhof Hornos.
 Such was the case of Rocío's own personal diaries.
-Rosa also claimed that her own relation with Vázquez was one of "affection," even at the height of the media frenzy incriminating Vázquez.
+Rosa also claimed that her own relationship with Vázquez was one of "affection," even at the height of the media frenzy incriminating Vázquez.

 Though Hornos and Vázquez ended their relationship in 1988, they continued to live together for a while and generally remained on good terms until around 1994.
 The cause of their enmity may have been a dispute over the ownership of the house and other properties, according to Hornos's sister-in-law.
 Hornos continued to reside in Mijas with her children, and later began a new relationship with a Spanish man, Juan Cerrillo, that was ongoing at the time of Rocío's murder and Vázquez's trial.